 This website and products are the result of experimentation with ultrasonic carrier waves to transmit audio in a directed beam of sound.
 A few companies around the world have had mixed results with this technology.
 The goal here has been to build a low cost, open source, parametric array so that experimenters and hobbyist can help take this technology to the next level.

-Doing a quick Google search for “parametric speakers” will return a small number of results and little information on exactly how this fascinating technology works.
+Doing a quick Google search for “parametric speakers” or directional sound will return a small number of results and little information on exactly how this fascinating technology works.
 The websites for the few commercially available products do not explain the science or drawbacks such as limited bandwidth in the audio signal, exponential signal drop off through air and the many other factors that make this audio phenomenon difficult to master.

 There have been a couple of “homebrew” projects coming out of Japan and other parts of the world with questionable results.
 Limitations in time, money and expertise in the field of ultrasonics and parametric speaker design have slowed the advances in this field until now.